 A: Bring a bathing suit to change into (a private changing room is available); pool shoes, if desired.

 As always, our experts are available to answer any questions you may have about this or other services.
+Feel free to contact one of our clinic locations with a warm water pool to speak to a staff person.

 Benefits of Aquatic Therapy